rom-rb/rom-rb.org/source/learn/getting-started/rails-setup.html.md

 ## Defining Commands

-Command class definitions are being automatically loaded from `app/commands`.
+Command class definitions are automatically loaded from `app/commands`.
 The following code defines a command which inserts data into `users` relation:

 ``` ruby